Espresso Flow Control Profiling

 RAMPING DOWN PREVENTS THE JET FROM BLONDING

-When the pressure is gradually lowered, there is no blonding of the jet, which can be observed in this video.
-I never paid attention to this point before, but after the video I specifically checked - indeed, there is almost no blonding .
-The color changes from very dark brown in the beginning (almost black - because of the increasing extraction long "bloom") to medium brown at the end.
-However, the color never reaches not only yellow (as can be seen in many videos), but even a light brown.
+When the pressure is being lowered during the extraction, there is no (or at least much less) blonding of the jet, as can be observed in this video.
+I never paid attention to this point before, but after the video I checked - indeed, there is almost no blonding.
+The color changes from very dark brown in the beginning (almost black - because of the long "bloom" and turbo which increase extraction) to medium brown at the end.
+However, the color never reaches even a light brown, not to mention yellow (as it was always happening in my previous twice more expensive Bezzera Duo DE without flow control)!

 Many people use jet blonding as an indicator that it's time to stop brewing.
 OMG!
 It's an indicator that it's time to buy a machine with profiling (or install an FSD or a dimmer)!